 Metricly’s RESTful API allows you read and write data programmatically.
 This means that you can perform a wide variety of tasks, including adding a new integration, returning a filtered list of Events, removing elements from your account, and more.

-To view and try out all our API’s visit the Metricly’s Swagger implementation.
+To view and try out the available API endpoints, visit the Metricly Swagger UI.
 This web based user interface allows users to view all the APIs, see additional documentation, and test the calls from your browser.

 Metricly strongly encourages you to use the Metricly CLI when interacting with our API.
 The CLI has built-in commands and help information, offering a guided experience when interacting with endpoints.
 You can create, delete, list, or get several of the features inside Metricly through the CLI without having to worry about structuring the JSON payload exactly right.
 You can install the CLI from GitHub.